Skip to content

 1. How much power do they have over the decision (on a scale of 1-5 or 1-10)

-2. What are their specific issues relating to this purchase (what problems do they need resolved and what do they aspire to)
+2. What are their specific issues relating to this purchase (what problems do they need to be resolved and what do they aspire to)

 3. How important is each of those issues to them (on a scale of 1-5 or 1-10)